 The Doctor of Nursing Practice (DNP) with a Family Nurse Practitioner major is a 75 semester hour curriculum to prepare registered nurses to deliver primary health care to clients of all ages focusing on diverse population and health care needs.
 The curriculum is designed to prepare experienced nurses to be primary care providers in Texas, across the US and around the globe.
 The program is ideal for current and future missionary nurses and others interested in underserved populations and global health.
 Emphasis is placed on health promotion, disease prevention, management of acute and chronic illnesses, and advanced skills.
 Students have the option of completing part of their required clinical hours at an international site with faculty supervision.

 In order to provide the best preparation for professionals, the Baylor Family Nurse Practitioner faculty believe that each student should be recognized as an adult learner, who comes to the program with already existing skills and knowledge.
 To expand these skills and knowledge, optimal learning occurs in an environment that is rich in experiences.
 The role of the modern Family Nurse Practitioner encompasses clinical competency as well as professional responsibilities.
 Thus, the education program is committed to facilitating the adoption of the professional roles inherent in advanced practice nursing.
-The program coordinator is Lori Spies, RN, NP-C PhD candidate.
+The program coordinator is Lori Spies, RN, NP-C PhD.

 The program of study conforms to educational guidelines from the National Organization of Nurse Practitioner Faculties (NONPF) and Criteria for Evaluation of Nurse Practitioner Programs (NTF).
 Graduates of the program are eligible to sit for national Family Nurse Practitioner certification examinations offered by the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).
 The curriculum provides didactic (theory) and clinical components organized within the framework set forth by the American Association of Colleges of Nursing's The Essentials of DNP Education for Advanced Practice Nursing.